Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 writing style, so in order to maintain a consistent voice and style throughout all of Kong's documentation, we have curated a set of technical writing guidelines.

-To decrease the turn around time for publishing docs we ask that all contributors read through this guide in its entirety, reference our [Style Guide](/STYLEGUIDE.md), and consider using one of Kong's documentation [templates](/templates).
+To decrease the turn-around time for publishing docs, we ask that all contributors read through this guide in its entirety, reference our [Style Guide](/STYLEGUIDE.md), and consider using one of Kong's documentation [templates](/templates).